Why Students Avoid Writing?

 - Source finding.
 Each qualitative paper requires a good ground.
 This is why it is essential to find only relevant academic sources.
 These could be articles, books, researches, and so on.
 There are plenty of them in libraries and on the Internet but some writers still experience difficulties looking for a reliable source.
 There are several requirements to a credible source and in particular, these are:

 l published within 10 years;

 It is essential to consider these features when looking for a source on the Internet.
 They will help you verify that it is worth using for your paper.
 Another good idea of finding a credible source is signing up for big proven databases.
 There are plenty of them created for each subject separately or containing multisubject information.
 The articles and data there are examined verified by professionals.
-You can start with the following ones: ProQuest Reseach library, JSTOR, or PubMed.
+You can start with the following ones: ProQuest Reseach library, JSTOR, PubMed or Custom Essay Meister.

 - A lack of understanding.
 This problem can relate to several issues simultaneously:

 If the writer doesn't understand the topic, it is evident that he or she will not be able to produce a good result.
 To write a good paper, it is necessary not only to know the subject (which is already a struggle for some) but also to understand it.
 You will need to explain the notions and the facts in your own words and develop personal ideas based on this knowledge.

 Another sticking point is that the writer doesn't understand why he or she needs to spend so much time on writing a paper.
 Sometimes it seems senseless (and sometimes it really is).
 But in general, this is a great possibility both for a student and a professor to check the knowledge, understand what fields still need to be developed and improved, and so on.